kolibriBlitz/Restaurant-Orders-Analysis/docs/Maven_Part1.md

-# Exercise 1: Explore the items table
+# Exercise 1: Explore the Items Table
 The first set of questions in the Maven Analytics guided project.